juaparal/pain-pregnancy-xgboost-analysis/README.md

 Suggested manuscript wording:

 > **Code availability**
-> The R code used for data preparation, descriptive analyses, non-parametric group comparisons, figure generation, predictive modelling, model evaluation, ROC analysis, and variable-importance analysis is publicly available at [GITHUB REPOSITORY URL].
+> The R code used for data preparation, descriptive analyses, non-parametric group comparisons, figure generation, predictive modelling, model evaluation, ROC analysis, and variable-importance analysis is publicly available at [https://github.com/juaparal/pain-pregnancy-xgboost-analysis].
 The version corresponding to the published article is permanently archived in Zenodo at [ZENODO DOI].
 Participant-level data are not included because of privacy and ethical restrictions.

 ## Archiving with Zenodo